 It’s no secret that Michigan is home to some top-notch racing.
 Well, auto racing, that is.
 But that doesn’t mean there is any shortage of excellent cycling races across the state.
 Whether you’re cheering on riders from the sidelines or gearing up to race, cycling races in Michigan are truly a thrilling event.
-Stretch out your hammies and go find your helmet, because it's time to check out nine great bicycle races in Michigan!
+Stretch out your hammies and go find your helmet, because it's time to check out these great bicycle races in Michigan!

 Featuring not only a massive trail—about four to six miles, depending on how far you go—but also a set of challenges described as “Amazing Race-style,” and a snowshoeing event, this could be one of the biggest challenges a biker will face.
 Bikers here will engage in a “fatbiking” trail, which is a kind of bike with particularly fat tires specially designed for difficult terrain like sand, mud, or yes, snow.